cccfeb/environment-monitor/README.md

 7. Copy all the files present in the src folder to the respective files.
 8. Next, right click on the project name and follow the sequence: Properties > C/C++ Build > Settings > GNU 64-bit G++ Linker > Libraries and then Add libraies:  mraa, upm-bmp280, upm-led, paho-mqtt3cs, upm-gas, upm-ppd42ns, upmc-utilities.
 This can be done by clicking on the small green '+' icon on the top right side of the libraries view

-9. In order to run this project, connect to the UP² first using the IP address already provided.
-Follow the instructions in "https://software.intel.com/en-us/developing-projects-with-intel-system-studio-c-creating-an-ssh-connection" to connect to UP²  as root.
+9. In order to run this project, connect to the UP Squared first using the IP address already provided.
+Follow the instructions in "https://software.intel.com/en-us/developing-projects-with-intel-system-studio-c-creating-an-ssh-connection" to connect to UP Squared  as root.
 This is required to use pins on board.

 10. Go to Run configurations, and in the Commands to execute before application field, type the following: